 |Household size||1 person||2 people||3 people||4 people||5 people|

-These results are based on average households, so consider that if you have more than five people living with you, your energy consumption will reflect this.
+These results are based on average households, so consider that if you have more than five people living with you, your energy usage will reflect this.

-Electricity tariffs refer to the pricing structure of your electricity usage charges.
+A tariff refer to the pricing structure of your electricity usage charges.
 Depending on your tariff, you may be charged different rates depending on when, or how, you use electricity.
-Electricity tariffs can vary between energy retailers, but the most common electricity tariffs are:
+Tariffs can vary between energy retailers, but the most common electricity tariffs are:

 A single rate tariff means you are charged the same rate for all of your electricity usage regardless of the time of day, what you are powering, or how much energy your household has consumed.
 Single rate tariffs will typically result in the highest bills.
 This type of tariff has fallen out of fashion in recent years as more modern electricity meters, such as smart meters, have given more homes and businesses access to time of use tariffs or other tariffs that could help reduce costs.

-Certain high energy consumption appliances such as hot water systems, pool pumps and refrigerators may be connected on a dedicated circuit and metered separately from the rest of your electricity consumption.
-Electricity retailers can charge a considerably lower usage rate for the dedicated appliance, potentially helping to reduce your energy bill.
+Certain high energy usage appliances such as hot water systems, pool pumps and refrigerators may be connected on a dedicated circuit and metered separately from the rest of your electricity.
+Electricity retailers can charge a considerably lower usage rate for the dedicated appliance, potentially helping to reduce your bill.
 A controlled load is not exclusive and can be combined with a time of use, two-rate, block or single rate tariff.

 A time of use tariff means you are charged three separate electricity usage rates for either ‘peak’, ‘off-peak’ or ‘shoulder’ periods.
 This is a common tariff structure for households with smart meters installed.

-A ‘peak rate’ is charged during periods where there is a high demand for electricity usage.
+A ‘peak rate’ is charged during periods where there is a high demand for electricity.
 Peak usage rates are generally applied from 3pm to 9pm and are considerably higher than those charged in off-peak or shoulder periods.